Paris Can Wait

 The inciting incident occurs at 10 minutes when Michael asks Jacques to drive Anne from Cannes to Paris since she can't fly due to her ear infection.
 Anne reluctantly agrees to the car trip with a man she barely knows..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 47 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Anne and Jacques share an intimate dinner where she reveals personal details about her marriage and life.
+Of particular interest, this crucial beat Anne and Jacques share an intimate dinner where she reveals personal details about her marriage and life.
 There's a moment of genuine connection and possibility—both romantic and transformative.
 The stakes of the journey shift from mere tourism to something deeper., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 73 minutes initiates the final act resolution at 80% of the runtime.
 Anne realizes that Jacques' "deception" was actually a gift—he gave her permission to slow down and live.
 Whether or not he had ulterior motives, the experience was real and valuable.
 She chooses gratitude over resentment., demonstrating the transformation achieved throughout the journey.